-According to the Health Law Regulations reference medicinal products, are those indicated by the Ministry of Health as such, that has the registry of said agency, that is commercially available and is selected according to the criteria established in the Standards;
+According to the Health Law Regulations, reference medicinal products are those indicated by the Ministry of Health as such, that has the registry of said agency, that is commercially available and is selected according to the criteria established in the Standards.

-In 2018 the Federal Commission for Protection against Sanitary Risks (COFEPRIS) issued the guidelines that establish the requirements for the recognition and selection of a reference medicine, which establish that the medicine that have its marketing authorization and that was presented through New Molecules Committee, may be recognized as a reference medicine by COFEPRIS, in case of having a patent in force, it can be designated as a reference medicine, only three years before of the expiration of the same and comply with the following:
+In 2018, the Federal Commission for Protection against Sanitary Risks (COFEPRIS) issued the guidelines that establishes the requirements for the recognition and selection of a reference medicine.
+The guidelines establish that the medicine which has its marketing authorization and that was presented through the New Molecules Committee, may be recognized as a reference medicine by COFEPRIS.
+Furthermore, in case there already is a patent in force, the medicine can be designated as a reference medicine, but only three years before of the expiration of the patent that is already in force, and only if the medicine complies with the following:

-• Have a current marketing authorization issued by the Federal Commission for Protection against Sanitary Risks (COFEPRIS).
+• It has a current marketing authorization issued by the Federal Commission for Protection against Sanitary Risks (COFEPRIS).